As a psychologist, I’ve helped people work through just about every type of difficult emotion.

 But when you operate under the assumption that every painful emotional experience is bad, you get yourself into all sorts of unconscious habits designed to get rid of those painful feelings.
 But as we’ve talked about in the last couple points, trying to avoid or get rid of your feelings is a losing battle.
 And in fact, you’re only increasing their frequency and intensity in the long run.

 If you want to become more emotionally strong, remind yourself that just because a particular feeling feels bad that doesn’t mean it is bad or that you experiencing it is a bad sign.

-Learn to accept your emotions—even the painful ones.
+Learn to validate and accept your emotions—even the painful ones.
 You’ll still feel the pain but you’ll save yourself a lot of suffering.

 4. Your self-talk is harsh and judgmental.